frank038/XWM-X-window-manager/README.md

 Very minimal:
 - close button (the red one)
 - maximize button (the green one)
-- window moving (from the titlebar)
+- window moving (from the titlebar or with shortcut Alt+LMB)
 - window resizing (left click in the bottom right corner of the window; if the pointer changes, just drag)
 - menu (right click in the background; two options: execute xterm or exit from the wm)
 - dock on top right: